 I think this describes what God is up to on the 7th day.
 Tiredness doesn’t make God rest.
 Instead he is ‘shalom-ing’ with everything he has made.

 God’s resting is the basis of the Sabbath.
-Traditionally followers of Jesus have practiced Sabbath by going to church, not working, not shopping, etc. Is this what I see God doing on the 7th day?
+Traditionally followers of Jesus have practised Sabbath by going to church, not working, not shopping, etc. Is this what I see God doing on the 7th day?
 What would happen if we placed the emphasis on shalom?
 What would it look like if the Sabbath meant we intentionally looked to establish and enjoy right relationships?